mmakarova/StyleMigrating/readme.md

 [Return to the table of contents.](#thetableofcontents)

 ### Prevent caption wrapping

-The universal approach to prevent caption wrapping is to handle the CustomizeElement event:
+To prevent caption wrapping (universal approach), handle the CustomizeElement event:

 ```cs
 <style>
     .custom-header-cell {